AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 <!-- markdownlint-enable MD034 -->

-1. Go to the Workspace project that contains the data that you want to use as the basis of your presentation.
+1. Go to the Workspace project that contains the data that you want to use as the basis of your slide presentation.

 1. Select **[!UICONTROL Generate slides]** in the upper-right corner of the page.